Gear & ReviewsGear ReviewsBoxingSolo Training

 • If they rely heavily on video, you'll end up staring at a screen instead of the bag.

-They’re a step up from pure timers, but you may outgrow them quickly if you train seriously.
+A step up from pure timers, but most fighters outgrow them quickly if they train seriously.

 How to Turn Your Heavy Bag into a Real Training Partner

-Regardless of the app you choose, there are a few principles that make bag work better:
+Regardless of which app you choose, a few principles make bag work better:

 1. Give each round a job.